open-telemetry/opentelemetry-python/docs/getting-started.rst

 All metrics can be annotated with labels: additional qualifiers that help describe what subdivision of the measurements the metric represents.

-The following is an example of emitting metrics to console, in a simlar fashion to the trace example:
+The following is an example of emitting metrics to console, in a similar fashion to the trace example:

 .. code-block:: python